knowledgeboard/knowledgeboard.github.io/templates/blog.md

 And also...
 I was working a bit on my "Dunes" app, which is currently a height map terrain renderer but still cool xD completely different kind of shaders than what I have done before!
 (TODO: add pics of )

+### 2024-03-15 09:03

+You come to work and immediately you get new (luckily really small) assignments from Mag. and a laugh from Mar. xD as expected!